iPad Pro 12.9in review

 iPad Pro accessories

 At the same time as announcing the iPad Pro, Apple unveiled a pair of intriguing new accessories to accompany the device's launch.
-These will be sold separately, but only US prices have been revealed so far.
+There are a number of accessories available through the Apple Store.

 iPad Pro accessories: Apple Pencil stylus